Augustos Zerlendis: Tennis career

 1930/men's doubles 1925/mixed doubles 1925, 1926, 1929).
 At the International Championships in Cairo he was crowned four times, first a double victory in 1924 at the Gezira Sporting Club in single and mixed doubles then a doubles victory in 1931 to come full circle and exactly a decade later of his first a repeated singles triumph in 1934.
 He participated in the Championship of Cairo in 1935 and the Egyptian Championships on multiple occasions (1931, 1933, 1934, 1935, 1938, 1940).
 Moreover, he competed in the Egyptian International Championships (1939), International Championships of Alexandria (1934, 1936, 1937, 1938) and the Championship of Alexandria (1934).
-Among the numerous trophies he held was the Championship of Thessaloniki in 1929, the Greek Autumn Championship.
+Among the numerous trophies he held were the Championship of Thessaloniki in 1929 and the Greek Autumn Championship.

 He died in 1954 at age 68.

 Playing style

 Eventual world number one Bill Tilden described Zerlendis in 1921 as "[...] a baseliner of the most pronounced type.
 He gets everything he can put his racquet to.
-He reminds me irresistibly of Mavrogordato, seemingly reaching nothing yet they all come back.
+He reminds me irresistibly of Mavrogordato, seemingly reaching nothing, yet they all come back.
 I cannot adequately analyse his game because his first principle is to put back the ball no matter how, and this he carries into excellent effect.
 Zerlendi is a match winner first and a stylist second."